michaelabrt/amazon-warehouse-deals-crawler/README.md

 ## Configuration

-- General configuration such as refresh interval and so on can be found on [config.ts](./src/config/config.ts)
+- General configuration such as refresh interval can be found on [config.ts](./src/config.ts)
-- The queries to crawl against can be configured in [queries.ts](./src/config/queries)
+- The queries to crawl against can be configured in [queries.ts](./src/queries)

 ## Usage

-- Your environment must have the following environment variables set
+- Create a .env file which has the following environment variables set:

   - `EMAIL_FROM`: name of sender
   - `EMAIL_TO`: whom to send the email